Tushar98644/Calby/docs/architecture.md

 2.  **LiveKit Agents (`agents/`)**:

-    - This is the core of the AI functionality, where the voice agents are defined.
-The agents are built using the `livekit-agents` Python SDK.
+    - This is the core of the AI
     - **Support Agent (`agents/livekit_agents/support_agent.py`)**: The first point of contact for the user.
 It listens to the user, transcribes their speech using Deepgram, and uses a LangGraph workflow to decide if a transfer is needed.
     - **Specialist Agent (`agents/livekit_agents/specialist_agent.py`)**: A second-level agent that handles more complex queries.
 It receives context from the support agent during a transfer.
     - **Agent Entrypoints (`run_support.py`, `run_specialist.py`)**: These scripts are the entry points for running the agent workers.
 They connect to the LiveKit room and wait for jobs.